reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 Header: Mandatory - Up to 50 characters (as Git suggests)

-> (type) (scope): (short summary)
+> [type] [optional scope]: [short summary]

-Description: Mandatory (except for docs) - at least 20 characters up to 72
+> [body] - at least 20 characters up to 72, optional only for docs
-> (body)

-Footer: Optional
-> (footer)
+> [optional footer]

 The header consists of a type and a summary part.
 Some add scope in between.
 But since it's optional, we only discuss it briefly.

 #### Type
 The type of commit message says that the change was made for a particular problem.
 For example, if we've fixed a bug or added a feature, or maybe changed something related to the docs, the type would be "fix", "feat", or "docs".

-It allows multiple types other than "fix:" and "feat:" mentioned in the conventional commit message part above.
+this format allows multiple types other than "fix:" and "feat:" mentioned in the conventional commit message part above.
 Some other Angular's type suggestions are: "build:", "chore:", "ci:", "docs:", "style:", "refactor:", "perf:", "test:", and others.

 #### Scope